drilorin/brew_notes/history/brew14.md

   Tried this run with the raised sides from the mashing inlay, but without the bottom in it.
 In that way, the BIAB didn't touch the bottom which, I believe, gave the false temperature readings.
   Adjusted the length of the hopps bags, to be much longer than usual in order for the hopps to fully expand.
 I plan on squeeze them a bit when the boiling is complete.
   I squeezed the BIAB a great deal, after mashing, instead of doing a sparge cycle.
+  Packaging the beer went quite well.
+I cleaned the keg with starsan and forced some starsan through the hose I would use for transferring the finished beer.
+Flushed the keg with CO2 and made ready.
+  Then I fed beer through the beer out dip tupe, which has a little filter at the end.
+This resulted in a lot of gunk being stuck inside the filter, so that was bad.
+Next time I will fill it with the Co2 port instead.